LaurentSanson/symfony_docker_template/README.md

 2. Open `https://localhost:8000` in your favorite web browser
 3. Run `docker-compose down --volumes --remove-orphans` to stop the Docker containers.

+Once you've added some code, you can delete the first line of the `make test` and uncomment the rest.

 ## Credits

 Created by [Laurent Sanson](https://github.com/LaurentSanson/).